mitinarseny/jg/README.md

 JSON generator

 Options:
-  -a, --array [min,]max         Generate array of root objects -f, --files stringToString    Bind files to their names in schema (default []) -n, --nosort                  Do not sort keys in objects -o, --output string           JSON output (default "/dev/stdout")
+  -a, --array [min,]max         Generate array of root objects (0 means do not wrap in array) -f, --files stringToString    Bind files to their names in schema (default []) -n, --nosort                  Do not sort keys in objects -o, --output string           JSON output (default "/dev/stdout")
-      --output-buff-size uint   Buffer size for JSON output (0 means no buffer) (default 1024)
+      --output-buff-size uint   Buffer size for JSON output (0 means no buffer) (default 1024) -s, --stream int              Stream root objects delimited by newline (-1 means endless)
 ```

 ## Install